dustinpfister/blog_posts/_posts/threejs-lambert-material.md

 From what I have gathered this is one of the faster solutions for having a reflective material that will respond to a light source.
 If you are interested in knowing why, you might choose to read more about [Lambertian reflectance](https://en.wikipedia.org/wiki/Lambertian_reflectance) and [Gouraud shading](https://en.wikipedia.org/wiki/Gouraud_shading).

+I often like to develop on systems like a raspberry pi that only has so much resources to work with when it comes to memory and CPU overhead.
+So I tend to try to keep my models very low poly, and also make use of materials such as the Lambert material to make better use of what I have to work with on platforms such as this.
+However overall it might still be better to go with the standard material in some cases.

 ### 1.4 - The Lambert Material needs a light source